Skip to main content

 49 CFR §393.205: WHEELS

-The wheels on all commercial motor vehicles including the axles, leaf springs, coil springs and torsion bars must not be cracked, broken, loose, or out of position.
+The wheels on all commercial motor vehicles, including the axles, leaf springs, coil springs and torsion bars, must not be cracked, broken, loose, or out of position.
 The air suspension must be level with minimal leakage.

 49 CFR §393.209: STEERING WHEEL SYSTEMS

-The steering on all commercial motor vehicles must be secured and without cracked or missing spokes, and the steering column itself must be securely fastened.
+The steering on all commercial motor vehicles must be secured without cracked or missing spokes, and the steering column itself must be securely fastened.
 The steering gear box shouldn’t have any cracks or loose or missing mounting bolts.
 The pitman arm on the steering gear output must not be loose, and the steering wheel should turn freely through the limit of travel in both directions.
-The power steering must be in operational condition without loose or broken parts-belts shouldn’t be frayed, cracks, or slipping and the system should have enough fluid and shouldn’t leak.
+The power steering system must be in operational condition without loose or broken parts-belts shouldn’t be frayed, cracking, or slipping and the system should have enough fluid and shouldn’t leak.

 top of page